haslab/ifta/src/main/scala/ifta/examples/readme.md

 We explain better below the more complex example, submitted to an [FSEN'2017](http://fsen.ir/2017/) paper.

 ## Licensing Services: introduction

 This case study uses IFTA to model a family of public licensing services.
 All services in the family support submissions of licensing requests, and assessment of requests.
 Some licensing services, in addition, require payments before submitting a request (feature `pa`), others allow appeals on rejected requests (feature `apl`), or both.
 Furthermore, services that require payments can support credit card (feature `cc`) or paypal payments (feature `pp`), or both.
 Functionality is divided in components and provided as follows.

-This example uses 6 individual components: `Application`, `PayPall`, `CreditCard`, `Preassess`, `Appeeal`, and `Assess`.
+This example uses 6 individual components: `Application`, `PayPall`, `CreditCard`, `Preassess`, `Appeal`, and `Assess`.
 These components are combined via connectors that merge, route, and connect the interfaces of these components, totalizing 10 composed IFTA.

 We follow a top-down approach; we first illustrate how the components are composed, followed by how each component is specified.
 Later we provide some conclusions obtained via the UPPAAL backend.